Unidata/LDM/log/simple-logging.md

 (Note that the LDM server, `ldmd`, daemonizes itself by default.
 It is the only program that does.)

+If the output destination is a file, then a `USR1` signal sent to any LDM utility will cause this logging module to close  and re-open the output file.
+This allows the log files to be rotated and purged by an external process so that the disk partition doesn't become full.

+A `USR2` signal sent to any LDM utility will cause the logging level to be "rotated" in the following sequence:

+    NOTICE -> INFO -> DEBUG -> NOTICE -> ...

+Be advised that logging at the `DEBUG` level will likely cause the log file to become very large, very quickly.

 The default destination for log messages can usually be overridden by the command-line option `-l` _dest_:
 @par